Raynaldi-DC/Portfolio/README.md

 **Projects are categorized into four major areas:**
 ### 🗣️ [Natural Language Processing (NLP)](https://github.com/Raynaldi-DC/Natural-Language-Processing)
- - Text classification, sentiment analysis, and embedding techniques.
+ - Text classification, sentiment analysis, extract data from text.
- - Using models such as TF-IDF, Word2Vec, and LSTM.
+ - Using method such as BERT, Regex, and Fuzzy Match.
 ### 🧠 [Supervised Learning](https://github.com/Raynaldi-DC/Supervised-Learning)
  - Classification and regression problems.
  - Using models such as Random Forest, XGBoost, and Linear Regression.